Investment needs for the global energy transformation

-Investment needed to implement the renewable energy components on NDCs
+Investment needed to implement the renewable energy targets in NDCs

 Nationally Determined Contributions (NDCs) constitute a cornerstone of the Paris Agreement on climate change.
 Most signatories to the Paris climate accords have included renewable energy in their NDCs, recognising that accelerating the energy transition will be key to achieving the climate goals.

-The implementation of renewable energy components in the NDCs will require a scaling-up of investment.
-IRENA estimates that more than USD 1.7 trillion will be needed between 2015 and 2030 to this end, or on average almost USD 110 billion per year.
+In its report, Untapped potential for climate action: Renewable energy in Nationally Determined Contributions, IRENA estimates that around USD 1.7 trillion will be needed between 2015 and 2030 for the implementation of renewable energy targets in NDCs, or on average almost USD 110 billion per year.
 More than 70% of total investment needed (or USD 1.2 trillion) will have to be mobilised to implement the unconditional targets.
 A further USD 500 billion will be required in developing countries in the form of international finance to support the conditional targets.